IISERM/server_access/index.md

 ### Add Port Forward rules

+1. Choose a number > 5900.
+This will act as an identifier for your connection.
+Remember it
-1. In termius, open the `port forwarding` tab
+2. In termius, open the `port forwarding` tab
-2. Touch the + button
+3. Touch the + button
-3. Enter the following info:
+4. Enter the following info:

     | Name      | Value             |
     | --------- | ----------------- |